Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Experiments and Results

 \subsection{Ablation studies}

-To evaluate the impact of the two newly added components in $\verb|ClassifSAE|$ , together with the size of the hidden layer $d_{sae}$, we measured the completeness, causality and interpretability of the concepts obtained for different training settings.
-Our results are reported in Figure \ref{fig:ablation_studies} in the Appendix.
-The SAE, with both components deactivated, shows the weakest interpretability and causal relevance, no matter the value of $d_{sae}$.
-The addition of the classifier for automatic variables selection significantly enhances the individual conditional causality of the extracted features, with an important increase in $\text{TVD}^{\text{cond}}$.
-Given the small dimension of $\textbf{z}_{\text{class}}$ fed into the classifier, the model is encouraged to maximize the decorrelation among its components in order to improve its classification capacity.
-Enabling the activation rate sparsity mechanism improves $\verb|ConceptSim|$ across all four tested $d_{sae}$.
-The joint application of both strategies offers the optimal trade-off between the evaluation metrics.
-While the learned concepts remain competitive for $d_{sae} \in \{512,2048,4096\}$ (expansion factor of 0.25, 1 and 2), $\text{TVD}^{\text{cond}}$ shows a marked improvement with larger SAE hidden layer dimension when the joint classifier is activated.
+To evaluate the impact of the two newly added components in $\verb|ClassifSAE|$ and the hidden-layer size $d_{sae}$, we measured the completeness, causality and interpretability of the learned concepts across different training settings.
+Results are shown in Figure~\ref{fig:ablation_studies} in the Appendix.
+The SAE with both components deactivated shows the weakest $\verb|ConceptSim|$ and $\text{TVD}^{\text{cond}}$ scores, irrespective of $d_{sae}$.
+The addition of the classifier for automatic variable selection significantly increases $\text{TVD}^{\text{cond}}$.
+Enabling the activation rate sparsity mechanism improves $\verb|ConceptSim|$ across all tested $d_{sae}$.
+Applying both strategies jointly gives the best trade-off between the evaluation metrics.
+While the learned concepts remain competitive for $d_{sae} \in \{512,2048,4096\}$ (expansion factor of 0.25, 1 and 2), $\text{TVD}^{\text{cond}}$ shows a marked improvement with larger SAE hidden layer dimension when the joint classifier is enabled.